UseHover/hovercli/README.md

 The Hover CLI is a unified tool to manage your Hover configurations.

-Configuration file should be in your home dir, with the following values:
+Configuration file should be in your home dir, default name `.hovercli.yaml`.
+It requires the following values:

 ```yaml
 email: your@ema.il